Friday, 30 September 2022

 3. Could the school have done anything to prevent the departure?

-Now, before anyone questions why the school or principal is responsible, it is crucial to accept what is within one’s control.
-Responses are pivotal but what struck me most was the statement, “Let them leave well”.
-Stories were shared about supporting colleagues to gain a unique experience and to learn in another environment.
-We heard from a participant how one school could not provide the opportunity but said that the teacher was always welcome to return, which eventually happened.
-Teacher retention is of the utmost importance, and while some think that new government initiatives assist, I fear that they will backfire.
-Teachers need an increase in salary and a decrease in workload, but most of all they need to be respected as professionals.
+Now, before anyone questions why the school or principal is responsible, it is crucial to acknowledge what is within one’s control.
+Responses are pivotal, but what struck me most was the statement, “Let them leave well.”
+Stories were shared about supporting colleagues to gain unique experiences and learn in different environments.
+We heard from one participant about a school that could not provide a particular opportunity but assured the teacher that they were always welcome to return—and eventually, they did.

 Always curious,